across the world

 What I’m looking forward to in 2020 is new Crypto and Blockchain technology designed to serve the accounting industry.
 I have a passion for cryptocurrency and blockchain, and I founded an online social learning website to educate everyday people about its uses and possibilities.

-One use case for blockchain accounting I hope to explore in 2020 is the promise of processing payroll through a blockchain.
+One use case for blockchain accounting I hope to explore in the upcoming year is the promise of processing payroll through a blockchain.
 It’s supposed to allow employees to get paid instantly, not at the end of a pay period.

 2. Enhanced Efficiency of KPIs